 This is where the water becomes really murky - stating the temperature of a sleeping pad is pretty problematic as we first need to know: environment temperature or ground temperature?
 You can see how this easily ruins any chance of comparison, especially as most temperatures are ranges.

 Nonetheless, there should be some relationship between the two but there is no real math here, just estimates.
-As it is, there is no company out there that is willing to make a chart that puts temps to R-values (Big Agnes had one, but it has disappeared).
+As it is, there is no company out there that is willing to make a chart that puts temps to R-values.
+(Big Agnes had one, but it has disappeared.)

 Picking the Right Mat

-Picking the right camping mat can be a real challenge, especially when considering the many options of R-Value, thickness, weight, materials etc. As this post is about R-Values only, I suggest reading this great post by Paul Magnanti: Sleeping Pads – A grounded view.
+Picking the right camping mat can be a real challenge, especially when considering the many options of R-Value, thickness, weight, materials, etc. As this post is about R-Values only, I suggest reading this great post by Paul Magnanti: Sleeping Pads – A grounded view.
 It is informative and gives a true overview about what to look for in a mat.

 Personally, I prefer air mats that are wider than usual.
 I have used the Thermarest NeoAir (1st version) for years but as I'm working on a new mat, I have been using the prototypes.
 My current prototype is a 3.4 R-value mat that is regular length and wide (25") and it is working great for me in pretty much all conditions, even if it is heavier than the NeoAir.
 (Update: This prototype has been discontinued.)

 Getting More From Your Sleeping Mat - The Stacking Game

-The real life implication is that you rarely need to have a 4 seasons mat, but actually should have a solid 3 seasons mat (3-4 R-value) and either stack another warm mat (3-4 R-value) or, better, stack a couple of closed cell mats (2-3 R-value) that will offer insulation even if your warmer mat looses air (those tend to be air mats or self inflating mats).
+The real life implication is that you rarely need to have a 4 seasons mat, but actually should have a solid 3 seasons mat (3-4 R-value) and either stack another warm mat (3-4 R-value) or, better, stack a couple of closed cell mats (2-3 R-value) that will offer insulation even if your warmer mat loses air (those tend to be air mats or self inflating mats).

 That is it - a quick look into R-Values, how to treat them and how to get the best sleeping mat for your needs.
 Remember to get a mattress that was tested in a lab and always test it in "close to home" conditions before committing to a night on a cold ground in the middle of nowhere.